 Gifted and Talented Education (GATE)

 The Gifted and Talented programme at our school is targeted provision, appropriate to the diverse needs of the students at any given time.
 This is flexible, and changes according to such needs.
 We identify our GATE learners and their needs, following clear principles.
-We have a commitment to equity in both the identification of and provision for our gate students.
+We have a commitment to equity in both the identification of and provision for our GATE students.
 We honour Te Tiriti o Waitangi by prioritising te ao Māori principles of giftedness in our identification criteria.

 Students who have been identified as gifted through such a process of a formal diagnosis usually have an Individual Education Plan (IEP).
-Annual goals are set with parents, teachers, GATE Mentor, and often the child themselves.
+Annual goals are set with parents, teachers, GATE coordinator, and often the child themselves.
 Our SENco may also contribute to the IEP.
-The GATE mentor teacher supports both the classroom teacher and the student in meeting these goals.
+The GATE coordinator supports both the classroom teacher and the student in meeting these goals.

-Gifted students may also choose to attend the one-day school options of Mindplus and Forest School or opt into independent study through Te Kura.
-At Pt Chevalier we support our students’ involvement in any of these.
+Gifted students may also choose to attend the one-day school options of Mindplus (offsite, full day) and Forest School or opt into independent study through Te Kura.
+At Point Chevalier School | Rangi-mata rau we support our students’ involvement in any of these.